PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

 SSD1289
 =======

-I purchased an LCD display on eBay from china.
+I purchased an LCD display on eBay from China.
 The LCD is 320x240 RGB565 and is based on an SSD1289 LCD controller and an XPT2046 touch IC.
 The pin out from the 2x16 connect on the LCD is labeled as follows: